 Facebook CEO Mark Zuckerberg announced the hire on his Facebook page Wednesday night, writing that Barra shared his belief “that virtual and augmented reality will be the next major computing platform.
 They’ll enable us to experience completely new things and be more creative than ever before.
 Hugo is going to help build that future, and I’m looking forward to having him on our team.”

-Barra is joining Facebook from Chinese mobile phone upstart Xiaomi, where he served as the VP of Global for a little over two years.
-Before that, Barra was VP of Android Product Management at Google, and one of the most prominent faces of the search giant’s mobile efforts.
+Barra is joining Facebook from Chinese mobile phone upstart Xiaomi, where he served as the VP of global for a little over three years.
+Before that, Barra was VP of Android product management at Google, and one of the most prominent faces of the search giant’s mobile efforts.

 Barra’s official job title at Facebook will be VP of virtual reality, but he will effectively taking over the job of former Oculus CEO Brendan Iribe, who stepped back from his leadership position in October.